Pumpkin Patches and More.org

 1276 Broadway Road, Dracut, MA.
 Phone: 978-454-3434.
 Route 93 to exit 46 to Route 113 west, 2.5 miles on right.
 Call for picking conditions and hours.
 Many other fruits & vegetables picked daily for farm stand.

 58 Codman Road, Lincoln, MA.
-Phone: 781-259-0456. one quarter mile off Route 126 on Codman Road.
-Open 8am to 8pm daily, June thru October Eggs, pork, beef and lamb for sale.
+Phone: 781-259-0456.
+Open UPDATE for 2023, Their website and/or Facebook page are gone, so I assume they have closed permanently.
+If you know anything for sure, please write me, their last reported hours were 8 am to 8 pm daily, June thru October Eggs, pork, beef and lamb for sale.
 Minor breeds of cows, sheep, chickens and pigs.
-Open for farm tours year round.
+Open for farm tours year round.one quarter mile off Route 126 on Codman Road.pumpkins

 • D.J.
 Hussey Farm - pumpkins